gaucho-plugins/login-stripe-customer-portal/readme.txt

 = Can I customize the login page? =

 Yes, the plugin allows you to customize the endpoint URL for the login page.
 You can define this under the settings.
+Styling settings are coming soon, but for now you can use custom CSS.

 == Screenshots ==

-1. Settings page to configure Stripe API key, redirect URL, and customer portal slu
+1. Settings page to configure Stripe API key, redirect URL, and customer portal slug
 2. Login form example - users can enter email and generate a login link
 3. Embeddable Stripe Customer Portal login form based on shortcode
 4. Confirmation message after submitting the email form